browserengineering/book/book/animations.md

         canvas.restore()
 ```

+We've now got enough code to make the browser composite!
-The last bit to make the code work end-to-end is to generalize to
+The last bit is just to wire it up by generalizing `raster_and_draw` into
 `composite_raster_and_draw` (plus renaming the corresponding dirty bit and
 renaming at all callsites), and everything should work end-to-end.